LABORA-INF-UFG/xapp-workshop/contents/class_1.md

 - Check registered xApps in the Application Manager
 - Manage the main aspects of an xApp descriptor (config-file)

 All exercises in this class refer to the `xapp1deploytest` xApp, located in `xapp-workshop/exercise-xapps/xapp-1-deploy-test` folder.
-It is highly advisable to change to the xApp directory as every command assumes that it is the actual directory.
+It is highly advisable to change the current directory to the xApp directory as every command assumes that it is the actual directory.

 # Managing the xApp lifecycle